 - 1 1/2 cups sugar, divided

 - 1 large egg

 - 1 tablespoon pure vanilla extract

-- one 10-ounce package of Hershey’s Candy Cane Kisses
+- 1 pkg.
+(10 oz.) package Hershey’s Candy Cane Kisses (with foil wrapping removed)

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.